Scaling up from a laboratory reaction to an industrial process is the main challenge for chemical engineers.

-- Copy of your University degree(s) or Bachelor’s degree.
+- Copy of your University degree(s), if already available.

-- Legalized transcripts from each university you have attended.
+- Complete transcripts from each university you have attended.

 - Your identity card or passport.

-International1138 EUR/yearTuition FeeBased on the original amount of 569 EUR per semester and a duration of 24 months.
+International1316 EUR/yearTuition FeeBased on the tuition of 658 EUR per semester during 24 months.

-EU/EEA1138 EUR/yearTuition FeeBased on the original amount of 569 EUR per semester and a duration of 24 months.
+EU/EEA1316 EUR/yearTuition FeeBased on the tuition of 658 EUR per semester during 24 months.

 Studyportals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.